 The Big Six programs include advances in missile defense and long-range missile capabilities in the upcoming years.

 The CH-47F Chinook has a long history of supporting military operations, especially transporting troops and equipment.
-While the amount of troops one of these helicopters can transport at once varies (it varies on the amount of equipment each troop has with), it is estimated to carry around 33 troops to upwards of 50 troops.
+While the number of troops one of these helicopters can transport at once varies (it varies on the amount of equipment each troop has with), it is estimated to carry around 33 troops to upwards of 50 troops.

 If the Chinook helicopters are not upgraded, it could lead to future costs for the military to maintain these helicopters.

-Army Secretary Mark Esper, spoke about the budget and said that they will be “bringing money from current programs by either slowing them or killing them.”
+Army Secretary Mark Esper spoke about the budget and said that they will be “bringing money from current programs by either slowing them or killing them.”
 In turn, this will help “free up money for those other higher priorities.”

 The Chinook dates back to September 21, 1961.
-A grand total of roughly 1,200 are in operation throughout the world.
+A total of roughly 1,200 are in operation throughout the world.
 Each one costs roughly $38.5 million.
 Constant upgrades have helped the Chinook stick around for as long as it has been around.
 Among improvements in the helicopter include engine upgrades, as well as the improvement of the rotor blades, cockpit, and electronics.